Outsourcing has become a buzzword in the global market industry for decades now.

 Nearshoring is a form of outsourcing wherein you farm out work to an outsourcing company that is based in your neighboring country.

-One example for this is when Australian companies transfer certain parts of their business operations to Fiji.
-In nearshoring, there are typically only few time-zone differences and both ends can still be able to work synchronously.
+One example of this is when Australian companies transfer certain parts of their business operations to Fiji.
+In nearshoring, there are typically only a few time-zone differences, and both ends can still be able to work synchronously.

 Offshoring, on the other hand, is the entire opposite of onshoring.
 This type of outsourcing means you will be contracting out work to an outsourcing provider that is in another country, far away from yours.